Corbin Carroll: Draft and minor leagues

+Arizona Diamondbacks (2022–present)

+2022

 The Diamondbacks promoted Carroll to the major leagues on August 29, 2022.
 He made his debut later that day, against the Philadelphia Phillies.
 He went 1–for-5 with a two-RBI double.
-In 2022 with Arizona, he batted .260/.330/.500 in 104 at bats, playing primarily left field, and was the 7th-youngest ballplayer in the NL.
+On September 7, Carroll hit his first career home run, a solo shot off of San Diego Padres starter Yu Darvish.
+In 2022 with Arizona, he batted .260/.330/.500 in 104 at bats, playing primarily left field, and was the seventh-youngest ballplayer in the National League.
 He had the fastest sprint speed of any major league player, at 30.7 feet/second.

-On March 11, 2023, Carroll signed a contract extension worth $111 million over eight years with the Diamondbacks.